 - increasing participation in the bowel cancer screening programme.

 The UK National Screening Committee has recommended that the currently used Faecal Occult Blood Test is replaced with the superior Faecal Immunochemical Test (FIT).
 The evidence is clear that this is a more effective test and could increase uptake.

-Scotland, England and Wales have committed to introducing this test and we would like to see a similar commitment in Northern Ireland.
+Scotland introduced this test in November 2017.
+England and Wales have committed to introducing this test and we would like to see a similar commitment in Northern Ireland.
 We expect an annual review of sensitivity to ensure the test can reach its optimum level.
-We appreciate there may need to be a phased increase in sensitivity once the test has been introduced due to current endoscopy capacity, but we must continue to optimise this test following its introduction
+We appreciate there may need to be a phased increase in sensitivity once the test has been introduced due to current endoscopy capacity, but we must continue to optimise this test following its introduction.

 Cancer Research UK co-funded a trial of bowel scope, a programme which could save thousands of lives a year when fully rolled out.
 Bowel scope is a one-off screening test which uses flexible sigmoidoscopy to examine the lower two-thirds of the bowel for adenomas or colorectal cancers.
 It has been recommended by the UK National Screening Committee.